delftswa/delftswa.github.io/chapters/docker/index.md

 ### Metrics

 The required changes to accommodate the port to Windows affect multiple aspects of the Docker project.
 This might have consequences for the quality of the software.
-In order to be able to keep an eye on this, some metrics are suggested. <br>
+In order to be able to keep an eye on this, some metrics are suggested. <br/>
 First, a goal is stated that specifies what should be achieved.
 Next, some questions are given, the answers to which will help give insight into the progress of achieving the goal.
 The answers of these questions consists of a combination of metrics given per question.
-After the questions and metrics are listed, the motivation behind them is given. <br>
+After the questions and metrics are listed, the motivation behind them is given. <br/>

-The goal of these measurements is to **improve** the **portability** of **Docker** for its **developers**. <br>
+The goal of these measurements is to **improve** the **portability** of **Docker** for its **developers**. <br/>

 Portability is, according to [ISO 25010:2011](http://www.iso.org/iso/catalogue_detail.htm?csnumber=35733), defined as the degree of effectiveness and efficiency with which a system, product or component can be transferred from one hardware, software or other operational or usage environment to another.
 The main aspect of portability that applies to the Docker project is *adaptability*: the measure of the ability of the system to be able to change, specifically when a high portability is desired.